 Beaver County recognizes that road allowances serve as a pathway for the movement of noxious and prohibited noxious weeds around the County.
 It is for this reason that Beaver County applies herbicides, mows, and seeds its roadside ditches to control and stop the spread of invasive plants through the County.

 Beaver County has adopted a Weed Control Policy to remedy weed problems within the County.
 Each year Beaver County sprays approximately one-third of its road allowances to control weeds along roadsides.
 This is done on a rotational basis throughout the County.

 Please bear in mind that Beaver County is not responsible for the maintenance of primary and secondary highways which run through the County.
 To report problems along provincial highways please contact Alberta Transportation.

 If these plants look familiar, give us a call!

-For any questions regarding Beaver County's Weed Control Program or to report any weed problems please call or email Mike Bates, Agricultural Fieldman, at (780) 663-3730.
+For any questions regarding Beaver County's Roadside Weed Control Program, Tree Management Program, or Mowing Program please call or email Mike Bates, Agricultural Fieldman, at (780) 663-3730.